The Exxecution

-The Exxecution (sometimes stylized as The eXXecution) is a collaborative studio album by Marco Polo and Ruste Juxx.
-It was released on Duck Down Music on March 23, 2010.
-It features guest appearances from DJ Revolution, Rock, Freddie Foxxx, Black Moon, and Sean Price.
-It peaked at number 42 on the Billboard Heatseekers Albums chart, as well as number 67 on the Top R&B/Hip-Hop Albums chart.
+The Exxecution (sometimes stylized as The eXXecution) is a collaborative studio album by Canadian hip-hop record producer Marco Polo and American rapper Ruste Juxx.
+It was released on March 23, 2010 through Duck Down Music.
+It features guest appearances from DJ Revolution, Black Moon, Freddie Foxxx, Rock and Sean Price.
+In the United States, the album peaked at number 67 on the Top R&B/Hip-Hop Albums and number 42 on the Heatseekers Albums charts.

 Critical reception

-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 85, based on 4 reviews, indicating "universal acclaim".
+The Exxecution was met with universal acclaim from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 85, based on four reviews.